casasglobal-org/psymple/docs/components/composite_ported_objects.md

     \frac{1}{2}C_D \rho A v^2
     $$

-    directed vertically upwards, where $C_D$ is the drag coefficient of the object, $\rho$ is the air denstity, $A$ is the effective surface area of the object, and $m$ is its mass.
+    directed vertically upwards, where $C_D$ is the drag coefficient of the object, $\rho$ is the air density, $A$ is the effective surface area of the object, and $m$ is its mass.

 In `psymple`, the forces acting on the falling object can be modelled individually, and then aggregated together.
 Let the positive direction be downwards.
 For the gravitational force $F_G = mg$, applying Newton's second law gives $\frac{dv}{dt} = g$, while for the resistance force, $\frac{dv}{dt} = - \mu v^2$, where $\mu = \frac{C_D \rho A}{2m}$.